 Students in Greek Chapters that are part of the Housing Exchange may live in their chapter house at Columbia (see Housing Exchange for more info).

 Students may apply for specific Columbia Special Interest Communities (SICs) that have allowances for Barnard students (see Housing Exchange for more info).

-All rooms are charged at the same rate with the exception of the Studio Singles (110th Street) which are charged at a higher rate.
+All rooms are charged at the same rate with the exception of the Studio Singles (110th Street), which are charged at a higher rate.

-Barnard students living at Columbia through the Housing Exchange are billed the Barnard room rate and will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract).
+- Barnard students living at Columbia through the Housing Exchange are billed the Barnard room rate and will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract).

-Upperclass students living on floors 2-8 of the Quad (Hewitt, Brooks, Sulzberger, Reid) are required to enroll at minimum in the Flex 150 Meal Plan (formerly the "Quad Upperclass Meal Plan")..
+Upperclass students living on floors 2-8 of the Quad (Hewitt, Brooks, Sulzberger, Reid) are enrolled by default in the Platinum Plan.
+The are required to enroll at minimum in the Flex 150 Meal Plan.

 All other upperclass students in campus housing will be enrolled by default in the Flex 125 Meal Plan, but may choose to enroll in a different meal plan when the "Meal Plan Change Form" opens in June.
 Residential upperclass students outside floors 2-8 of the Quad must enroll at minimum in the Convenience Points Meal Plan.

 The meal plan rates are set by the Board of Trustees and are usually announced in late May or June.
 The meal plan rates will be posted by the Bursar Office once available.